 The only thing typical about a day wrangling preschoolers is that everyone starts the day running.
 Your little charges have already learned to walk, so that's one thing you won't need to teach them.
 Fortunately, you are as bright and chipper as a happy little squirrel first thing in the morning.
 Now it's time to gather those nuts and keep them from rolling all over the place (without losing all your marbles.)

 Let's play pretend.
 You are the preschool teacher at a day care center in a big city.
-Every weekday morning, parents drop their kids off between 8:00 and 9:00 am.
-Tilly, Trixie, Tanya and Tucker are always there first.
-You and your aides help them unbuckle their winter coats, pull off their boots and put away their hats and scarves.
+Every weekday morning, parents drop their kids off between 8 and 9am.
+Tilly, Trixie, Tanya, and Tucker are always there first.
+You and your aides help them unbuckle their winter coats, pull off their boots, and put away their hats and scarves.